robfentress/cpacc-practice/.github/ISSUE_TEMPLATE/proposed-question.md

 ---
 name: Proposed question
-about: Submit a question here
+about: Submit a question here.
+By so doing you confirm that this is not taken verbatim from copyrighted material.
-title: "[QUESTION]"
+title: Question for [Section or Study Task Number]
 labels: proposed question
 assignees: ''